ingig/code-narrator/docs/src/documentation/DocumentationBuilder.ts.md

 # DocumentationBuilder.ts

 This is a TypeScript code file that defines the `DocumentationBuilder` class.
-The class is responsible for building documentation using various plugins.
-It imports necessary modules and services, and then iterates through the configured plugins to generate documentation.
+The class is responsible for generating documentation using various plugins.
+It imports necessary modules and services, and then iterates through the configured plugins to generate the documentation.

 ## Table of Contents